 Reverberation Time and Music

 We now have some music samples that allow you to hear the effect of the room on an anechoic music source.
-These are available as MP3 files that can be played by the latest RealAudio player, or a number of other applications listed at www.mp3.com.
+These are available as MP3 files that can be played by a number of other applications listed at www.mp3.com.
 These are downloadable rather than real-time streaming mp3 files because that allowed us to encode them with a 22kHz stereo bandwidth, but don't sweat it, they are really short compared to .wav files.

 Sound files constructed by Wade McGregor using Sound Forge software with a QSound plug in module for a more realistic listening experience.